 Kansas Deed Forms (4)

 A Kansas deed is used to convey the legal ownership of property from a grantor to a grantee, usually a real estate seller and buyer.
-The completed document will include both parties’ names and addresses, a property description, the price that the grantor was paid, and the grantor’s signature.
+Once it has been properly executed and filed with the Register of Deeds, a deed acts as an official record of the real estate transfer, putting the property title in the new owner’s name.

 A Kansas deed is used to convey the legal ownership of property from a grantor to a grantee, usually a real estate seller and buyer.
-The completed document will include both parties’ names and addresses, a property description, the price that the grantor was paid, and the grantor’s signature.
+Once it has been properly executed and filed with the Register of Deeds, a deed acts as an official record of the real estate transfer, putting the property title in the new owner’s name.

 1. Home »